 - Pay the application and inspection costs

 Once your vehicle is repaired and inspected, rebrand it with a rebuilt title.
 There’s one final step before you can drive it, though.
-You’re going to need to find a Florida insurance provider that covers rebuilt salvage cars.
-Luckily, most insurers should offer you a policy.
-But keep in mind that your carrier may only provide liability coverage for rebuilt titles.
+You’re going to need to find an insurance provider that covers rebuilt salvage titles.
+Luckily, most insurers that operate in Florida should offer you a policy.
+But keep in mind that your carrier may only provide liability coverage for rebuilds.
 Full coverage is probably not an option.

 Auto insurance for cars with rebuilt titles is typically more expensive than for other vehicles.
 Insurers know that rebuilds were once totaled and, thus, carry plenty of safety risks.
 Because of this, your rates are sure to be higher.